 The Financial Aid Process

 International students start the financial aid process by completing the Institutional Financial Aid Application.
-After submitting this application, the Financial Aid Office will coordinate with the student as to what aid may be available.
-During this process,students will demonstrate their financial need via the Meridian Financial Need Form, provided once the Scholarship and Grant application has been received and processed.
+After submission of the application, the Financial Aid Office will coordinate with the student as to what aid may be available.
+During this process, students will demonstrate their financial need via the Meridian Financial Need Form, provided to the student once the Scholarship and Grant application has been received and processed.

 More Information and Resources

-Meridian’s Admissions and Financial Aid staff are based in the San Francisco Bay Area (Pacific Time) and can walk students through the process of applying to Meridian internationally.
+Meridian’s Admissions and Financial Aid staff are available to walk students through the process of applying to Meridian internationally.

 At this time, Meridian does not offer visa services.